Proberaum Zukunft

 FotoDimitri Seibane

 Wissenschaftlicher Beirat der Universität ZürichProf.
-Dr. Daniele Caramani, Prof. Dr. Francis Cheneval, Dr. Petra Holtrup, Prof. Dr. Natascha Just, Prof. Dr. Christine Kaufmann, Prof. Dr. Helen Keller, Prof. Dr. Andreas Kellerhals, Prof. Em.
+Dr. Daniele Caramani, Prof. Dr. Francis Cheneval, Dr. Petra Holtrup, Prof. Dr. Natascha Just, Prof. Dr. Helen Keller, Prof. Dr. Andreas Kellerhals, Prof. Em.
 Dr. Andreas Kley, Prof. Dr. Daniel Kübler

 Production